-photographs) can be used for data from another type of depiction (e.g., drawings), it is concluded that the underlying representational format is similar.
-We evaluated three different comparisons (photo-drawing, photo-sketch, and drawing-sketch), resulting in three values for each ROI.
-We found significant cross-decoding accuracies between all types of depiction already in EVC but also in LOC and pIPS (all p < 0.001, sign-permutation test; FDR-corrected, Fig. 2c).
-To evaluate the robustness of these findings, we also correlated the lower triangular parts of RDMs of different types of depiction with each other for each ROI separately.
-This led to qualitatively similar results, confirming the cross-decoding results.
+To identify the degree to which category information generalizes between photos, drawings and sketches, we carried out cross-decoding.
+The rationale behind this approach is that if the classifier trained on data from one type of depiction (e.g. photos) can be used for data from another type of depiction (e.g. drawings), it is concluded that the underlying representational format is similar.
+We evaluated three different comparisons - photo-drawing, photo-sketch and drawing-sketch, resulting in three values for each ROI.
+We found significant cross-decoding accuracies between all types of depiction already in EVC but also in LOC (all p<0.001, sign-permutation test; FDR-corrected, Fig. 3a).